 Almost December, I wonder what it will bring with it, however much I try not to.
 I think about the things we think we always wanted, the ones we got, and the ones that got away, in the middle of the day, in the glaring light of dawn, in the fading twilight, in the moonlight… Continue reading In The Lingering of November

 I've been doing some serious thinking about the world lately.
 Can you hear the quiet?
 This serious thinking isn't a new thing for me.
-This bout of thinking began with the drug induced suicide of a rock star.
-I'm referring to it as drug induced because we'll never really know and the fact is that… Continue reading Can You Hear the Quiet?
+This bout of thinking began with the drug-induced suicide of a rock star.
+I'm referring to it as drug-induced because we'll never really know and the fact is that those kinds… Continue reading Can You Hear the Quiet?

 The Harvest The sparkle on the river, The lights from distant shore, The cold and bitter glitter, The beckoning of more, Is beautiful to look at, ‘tis a pleasing sight to see, Like a woman dressed for dinner, In all her finery, But all that shines is not silver, All that glitters isn’t gold, And… Continue reading The Harvest.